S$ 144 Find Cheap Flights from Guangzhou to Singapore

 • What is the cheapest time of day to fly to Singapore?

-The cheapest time of day to fly to Singapore is generally in the morning, when retur flights cost S$ 379 on average.
-Morning departures are around 13% cheaper than evening flights, on average.
-The most expensive time of day to fly to Singapore is generally in the evening, which is peak travel time and where the average cost of a ticket is S$ 436.
+The cheapest time of day to fly to Singapore is generally in the morning, when retur flights cost S$ 391 on average.
+The most expensive time of day to fly to Singapore is generally in the afternoon, which is peak travel time and where the average cost of a ticket is S$ 847.

 Top tips for finding cheap flights to Singapore